Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 I will discuss in detail only an externally called function where the whole algorithm starts and ends.

-First we need to check if a sudoku is solvable at all.
+First we need to check if the sudoku is solvable at all.
 ```python
 if not is_solvable(digits_grid):
 	return None